EricZinda/Perplexity/docs/pxHowTo/pxHowTo50EventPredications.md

     return degree_multiplier
 ~~~

 The helper function gets passed an event variable and looks for the information that `very_x_deg` adds to it.
 If found, it turns it.
 Otherwise, it just returns 1.
 Now, any predication can multiply numbers by this value.
-Here's an example of `large_a_1` using it:
+Here's an example of a modified `large_a_1` that now uses it:

 ~~~
 def large_a_1(state, e_introduced_binding, x_target_binding):